Project Visibility Systems

 Proactive alerts trigger before a problem becomes critical.
 They give you time to respond rather than react.

-Velocity drop If a team's task completion rate drops below 70% of their rolling average, something has changed.
+• Velocity drop If a team's task completion rate drops significantly below their rolling average (the threshold depends on the team), something has changed.
 Maybe a key person is unavailable.
 Maybe the remaining work is harder than estimated.

-Budget trajectory If current spending patterns project a total cost more than 15% above the original budget, the project owner is notified while there is still time to adjust.
+• Budget trajectory If current spending patterns project a total cost significantly above the original budget, the project owner is notified while there is still time to adjust.
+Most teams set this somewhere between 10% and 20%.

 Escalation Rules

-The value of structured escalation is that it replaces the informal "should I tell someone about this?" decision with clear rules.
-Problems reach the right person at the right time.
+The value of structured escalation is that it replaces the informal judgement call with clear rules.
+Problems reach the right person at the right time, without relying on someone's willingness to raise a flag.

 Client-Facing vs Internal Visibility